 Many professionals contest the differences between employer branding and human resource marketing.

 When HR specialists understand their differences, they can build effective strategies at work.
 Using the two together, you can create a successful campaign, attract the best talent, improve recruitment skills, and achieve significant results.

 One of the main differences is that HR marketing is operational while employer branding is strategic.

 With HR marketing, you want to reach and impress candidates with a specific message: the employer brand.
 HR marketing can spark an interest in job applications from qualified future employees, but you must have effective employer branding for them to apply and stick around.

 HR marketing is concerned with implementing initiatives that add to an effective employer branding strategy.

-You should, therefore, focus on analyzing target groups and defining your EVP (Employer Value Proposition).
+You should, therefore, focus on analyzing target groups and defining your EVP (employee value proposition).
 Determine the candidates you want to reach, where to contact them, and the message to present.

 What Is The Difference Between Employer Branding And Recruitment?

-It can be difficult to discernbetween an Employer Value Proposition and the general recruiting efforts of your HR team.
+It can be difficult to discernbetween an employee value proposition and the general recruiting efforts of your HR team.